radeonxray/UFO-Exam/README.md

 _Picture 9: A fairly standard looking OnChange-function in a JSX-element.
 Same in TypeScript as in JavaScript_

 When trying to extract the data in the handleCommentInput-function, the code now requires the developer to define the correct parameter _type_.
-This can sometimes result in spending a good amount of time, which makes it even more important for the developers to know what tools and modules they are working with, so they can quickly narrow down the possibilities.
+This can sometimes result in spending a lot of time, which makes it even more important for the developers to know what tools and modules they are working with, so they can quickly narrow down the possibilities.